OpenVidu/openvidu/openvidu-server/docker/openvidu-docker-compose/readme.md

 ...
 ```

+### Java options

+To use java options in openvidu-server change the property `JAVA_OPTIONS` in configuration file `.env`

+For more information about posible values for java option visit [Configuring Java Options](https://docs.oracle.com/cd/E37116_01/install.111210/e23737/configuring_jvm.htm#OUDIG00007)

 ### Change log level of the services

 To change the level of `openvidu-server` logs change the property `OV_CE_DEBUG_LEVEL`.